 27. Can I get a better deal if I approach the lenders on your panel myself?

-A proportion of funders on our panel will charge the same whether or not you come to them via a third party, whilst others do have pricing models that take into account any third party commissions.
+A proportion of funders on our panel may charge the same whether or not you come to them via a third party, whilst others do have pricing models that take into account any third party commissions.

 All the funders on our panel however know that any businesses we introduce to them will normally receive quotes from more than one funder.
 This encourages them to offer market competitive rates for equally competitive service levels.